caspii/casparwre.de/_drafts/2022-05-12-12-months-as-a-solo-developer.md

 It was a goal I achieved: in March 2022 the product was making 1560 USD per month.
 (However, my celebrations were short-lived, because in the following month my revenue dropped by over 20%.
 It seems to be a seasonal thing, because traffic dropped too.
 The thing is, I can never be 100% sure).

-Anyway, I intend to bring establish 2 new revenue streamsin the next 12 months.
+Anyway, I intend to bring establish 2 new revenue streams the next 12 months.
 The first is advertising the other is a subscription model.

 **Overall, my goal is to triple my revenue again so by March 2023 I want to be at 4500 USD.** We'll see how that works out...